Skip to main content

 Major release

-When Zowe is version one, it is associated with the Zowe v1 conformance program.
-Offerings that extend Zowe and achieve the Zowe v1 conformance badge will remain compatible with Zowe throughout its version 1 lifetime.
+Zowe V1 is associated with the Zowe V1 conformance program.
+Offerings that extend Zowe and achieve the Zowe V1 conformance badge remain compatible with Zowe throughout its Version 1 lifetime.
 A major release increment because of incompatibility is sometimes referred to as a "breaking" change.

-Subsequent minor and patch releases to V2 are delivered as SMP/E PTF SYSMODs.
+Subsequent minor and patch releases to V3 are delivered as SMP/E PTF SYSMODs.
 Because of the size of the content, two co-requisite PTFs are created for each Zowe release.

 Minor release